vanchan03/rosenthal/README.md

 multilingual.sh - split multilingual files into 3 minute segments, transcribes each of them with whisper large and stitches it back together

-parakeet.py - runs parakeet's lightest model on the GPU cluster
+parakeet.py - runs parakeet's lightest model on the GPU cluster from https://huggingface.co/nvidia/parakeet-tdt_ctc-110m

 test_gpu_space.py - testing if the gpu has space for parakeet's model (specific to a bug I was getting on parakeet)

-whisper.cpp - whisper.cpp repo
+whisper.cpp - whisper.cpp repo from https://github.com/ggml-org/whisper.cpp

 whisper_base.sh - the base file that runs whisper on an input folder, outputs it to another folder, and then activates